There will be a modest group project and a modest individual project.

-The goals of CS x265 projects are to further exercise you in database concepts in realistic, holistic contexts; and to address selected characteristics that the Vanderbilt School of Engineering want graduates of Computer Engineering and Computer Science programs to possess (See Codes, particularly ABET Criteria).
+The goals of CS x265 group projects are to further exercise you in database concepts in more realistic, holistic contexts; and to address selected characteristics that the Vanderbilt School of Engineering want graduates of Computer Engineering and Computer Science programs to possess (See Codes, particularly ABET Criteria).

 In class, we will be doing exercises with a number of sample projects prior to Spring Break.
 You will be doing an original group project (see below), that will be submitted just before Spring break.

-You will be assigned to groups for project work in about week 5.
+You will be assigned to groups for project work in week 5.
 A project will be of each group’s own specification and design, drawn from one of these broad areas:

 - Experience portfolios, which can include experiential records along different thematic lines, as diverse as travel to formal coursework, informal learning accomplishments (e.g., open, online courses), volunteer/work/internship experience, resumes, and samples of notable projects;

 - Health records, which can range from personal health records to institutional health records, which can include health-related behavior tracking (e.g., exercise, meals), perhaps special readings (e.g., blood glucose, blood pressure), medication schedules, and physician visits;